 Offering a wide array of activities including boating, hiking, and cycling, the Jenny Lake area is one of the most-visited sections of the park, making this campground a great location for exploration.
 The campground is open from earl-May to late-September, and is extremely popular.
 Those looking to camp at Jenny Lake are strongly encouraged to plan ahead and book early.

 Jenny Lake Campground is a tent-only campground.
 Trailers, campers, and pop-up roof tents are not permitted.
-Each campsite includes a compact gravel parking space for one vehicle no larger than eight feet high and 14 feet long, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and coin-operated showers.
-Only one tent is permitted per tent pad.
+Each campsite includes a compact gravel parking space for one vehicle no larger than eight feet high and 14 feet long, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two coin-operated showers.
+Only two tents are permitted per site.

 ADA Access: Three campsites are ADA compliant, and feature accessible picnic tables, leveled sites, and leveled pathways to accessible restrooms and payphone.
 Routes to the amphitheater are not wheelchair accessible.

 There is no WiFi/internet service at Jenny Lake Campground.
 The closest public wireless internet access is at the Craig Thomas Discovery & Visitor Center in Moose.
 Cellular coverage varies, and may be available depending location within the campground and service provider.
 There is a campground host on-site, and a house phone located at the kiosk.
-Firewood, ice, and supplies can be purchased at the nearby Jenny Lake Store.
+Firewood, ice, and supplies can be purchased at the nearby Jenny Lake Store and not in the campground.
 Please note that some facilities and services—including restaurants, activities, and retail operations—may have modifications or limitations.
 Learn More.

 Summer 2021 Area Operation Updates.
 Learn More.

-Maximum allowed per site is one tent, one vehicle, and six guests.
+Maximum allowed per site is two small to medium sized tents, one vehicle, and six guests.
 (For reference, 2 motorcycles = 1 vehicle)

 The maximum stay permitted at Jenny Lake Campground is 7 nights, and the maximum cumulative stay between all park campgrounds is 30 nights.